egoryupatov/Blogger-App/README.md

 1) Authorization (JWT token)
 2) Routes protection (Guards) (under development)
 3) Blog post CRUD operations
-4) User rating system (rating of posts and comments published by a user affects their overall rating in the profile)
+4) UserContainer rating system (rating of posts and comments published by a user affects their overall rating in the profile)
 5) Comments and nested comments
-6) Search
+6) SearchContainer
 7) Hidden posts (if you’re logged in, you can hide posts and unhide them in the dashboard)
-8) User dashboard
+8) UserContainer dashboard
 9) Infinity scroll of posts and comments (under development)

 ## Used technologies